Stand of Birch

 5’6” x 11’ x 120’

-First impression: a rolling wave rises from the landscape cresting in a gentle curve.
-The aluminum curve catches the light, which highlights the grooves and fissures in the sculpted form.
-The wave is a unique intervention, a striking visual arc that stretches 120 feet across the landsacpe.
-A fusion of the organic and sculpted metal, Wave activates both the landscape and the imagination in a dynamic reimaging .of the movement of water, inspired by the landform of which it is a part.
-Wave also echoes and makes reference to the green roof of the proposed building.
+A rolling wave rises from the landscape cresting in a gentle curve.
+The aluminum wave catches the light, which highlights the grooves and fissures in the sculpted form.
+Wave is a unique intervention, a striking visual arc that stretches 120 feet across the landscape.
+A fusion of the organic and sculpted metal, Wave activates both the landscape and the imagination in a dynamic re-imaging of the movement of water which is inspired by the land-form of which it is a part and the devastating effects of Hurricane Hazel in this area in 1954.

 2013